Livable Garden Centre | Livable Basics

 Potassium (K)

-Potassium, symbolised by the letter K, is a vital nutrient for plants.
-It plays a key role in various plant functions, such as promoting root growth, improving fruit development, enhancing drought resistance, and overall plant vigor.
+Potassium, symbolised by the letter K, is a vital nutrient for plant health.
+It supports root growth, strengthens plant cells, improves resistance to drought and disease, and plays a role in fruit and seed development.

 Q